TheArjunAgarwal/haskell2025/chapters-typ/ch04_tuples.typ

 ]

 #exercise(sub : "Calkin-Wilf Tree")[
-    Using the above excercise,  we can see that $NN times NN$ is 'larger' #footnote[It is not as you will see in a moment,] than $QQ^+$, so we can claim that rationals are countable.
+    Using the above exercise,  we can see that $NN times NN$ is 'larger' #footnote[It is not as you will see in a moment,] than $QQ^+$, so we can claim that rationals are countable.
 We will attempt to prove that as well as enumerate the rationals.

     (i) Prove that if $p/q$ is reduced, then $(p+q)/q$ and $p/(p+q)$ are reduced.

-    (ii) Prove that starting with $1/1$ and making the following tree by applying the above transformmation will contain every rational:
+    (ii) Prove that starting with $1/1$ and making the following tree by applying the above transformation will contain every rational:
     #figure(image("../images/cwt.png"))

     (iii) Labeling the tree level by level, write a function `natToRat :: Int -> (Int, Int)` which takes an natural number and gives the positive rational enumerates.
-(An approach could be to notice that we can reprasent the path one takes down the tree in binary)
+(An approach could be to notice that we can represent the path one takes down the tree in binary)

     (iv) Write a function `ratToNat :: (Int, Int) -> Int` which takes a positive rational number and gives its position in the naturals.
 ]